yurivict/vm-to-tor/README.md

 * Changing networking type to tapN while VM is running also causes VM crash.
 This is another bug in VirtualBox.
 * Programs requiring UDP will not work because Tor currently doesn't support UDP.
 Only DNS UDP is supported.

-## Ports

-Please use FreeBSD port security/vm-to-tor to install vm-to-tor.

 ## Donations

 We would appreciate donations: 1LDxJDTPkRS4RrPbzbYYPFr15sqmMZuJj5